 Parents wishing to apply for a Reception class place (the school year your child will be 5) must complete a London Borough of Enfield application form and also a St John & St James supplementary application form by the end of January.
 You can obtain both their form from the School Office.

 Mid year application forms can also be obtained from the School Office.

-We welcome visits from prospective parents and ask that appointed are requested through the school office.
+We welcome visits from prospective parents and ask that appointments are requested through the school office.